kanno-soe/kanno-soe/Exposition/Theory.md

 \left(\forall d',e'.\;d' \to^* e'\right)
 ```

-With this, Reaches itself is total.
-Opening can genuinely
-change reachability, although it is
+In open prime *reaches* is total, though that doesn’t change joinability
-invisible to Joinable, which was already total in the closed prime.
+which is already total in closed prime.

 ```text
                           CLOSED PRIME        OPEN PRIME